-The Executive Compensation Committee of the Board meets annually, separately or jointly with the Officers Committee every year to formally review the performance of the President and the Officers of the Museum and fixes the compensation of the Officers of the Museum and the President.
+The Executive Compensation Committee of the Board meets annually, separately or jointly with the Officers Committee every year to formally review the performance of the President and certain senior leaders of the Museum and fixes the compensation of such individuals and the President.
 No individual shall be in attendance during, or otherwise participate in the discussions, deliberations or the voting on his or her compensation.